 Every year, we gather a group of interdisciplinary industry experts, graduate students, and college students (“Sempai: 先輩”) from around the world to create a 14-day sleepaway summer camp for high school students (“Kohai: 後輩”).
 Through 15 camps over 7 years, Gakko Camp has impacted over 500 individuals from more than 70 nations.

 We provide scholarships to a limited number of students each year.
 Gakko Scholarship Program is competitive, and is given on first come first serve basis.
-If you’re applying for the scholarship, please make sure to submit your application by November 30th.
+If you’re applying for the scholarship, please make sure to submit your application as soon as possible.

 **For privacy and security reasons, details of this year's venue will only be disclosed to applicants.